Chassahowitzka - Habitat and Management

 Commercial stands of planted slash and sand pines are cleared or thinned and replanted with longleaf pine seedlings.
-When necessary, overgrown scrub habitat is first chopped and then burned.
-Periodic fire maintains scrub habitat in a condition suitable for imperiled species such as gopher tortoises.
+When necessary, shredders take down thick hardwood in the sandhills and along firebreaks in order to to make prescribed fire more effective.
+Periodic controlled burns maintain scrub habitat in a condition suitable for imperiled species such as gopher tortoises.

 Thousands of acres of Chassahowitzka WMA are covered by hardwood swamps and forests, and punctuated by creeks, marshes, and springs.
 These wetlands work hard, providing flood protection and storm buffering to nearby communities; replenishing the drinking water aquifer below the land's surface; sheltering wildlife such as the Florida black bear; and providing clean, fresh water to the productive coastal marshes.
 To protect these functions, managers are working with the Florida Springs Initiative to locate and map springs and other sensitive wetlands and limit public access, when necessary.